samuelgarcia/neurolabscope/README.rst

 neurolabscope is python based acquisition system for electrophysiology.
 It is based on pyacq.

-You can with a few click:
+You can do with a few clickq:
    * view live signal with a fancy oscilloscope
    * view live time frequency map
    * record data